Sreevarshan-fin/Minimum-Advertised-Price-Compliance-Automation-System/README.md

 The system monitors **150K+ product listings from 901 sellers across 5 marketplaces**, detects **MAP/LPP violations**, resolves reseller identities, and automatically triggers enforcement actions such as **warning notifications and category suspension**.

+I automated the end-to-end pipeline using **Windows Task Scheduler**, enabling the system to run every 12 minutes.
+The pipeline dynamically checks for new files, processes violations, generates PDF warning letters, and updates a MySQL history table to prevent duplicate processing.

 The goal is to help brands **maintain price integrity, prevent price erosion, and ensure fair reseller competition**.

 ---